smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

 tilemaker pre-processing.
 The FIPS code is required to make the join and this field is not in the standard lookup tables.
 For this reason it is necessary to build the covariates table on *sahsuland_dev*.
 In the longer term the FIPS codes should be added to the lookup tables.

 SQL Server pre-processing scripts have not been created due to the lack of an unload facility in *sqlcmd*.
-There are three basic options to resolve this problem without recourse to C# or the many GUI wizards available:
+There are two basic options to resolve this problem without recourse to C# or the many GUI wizards available:

 * Use [bcp](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/import-and-export-bulk-data-by-using-the-bcp-utility-sql-server?view=sql-server-2017)